afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 ## Creating the Query View

-Since our app wil now have two separate control panels -- one for adding users and one for querying users, we're going to utilize Angular's routing module `ngRoute` to display the correct panel when needed.
+Since our app wil now have two separate control panels -- one for adding users and one for querying users, we're going to utilize Angular's routing module [ngRoute][6] to display the correct panel when needed.

 To do this, we're going to store the code associated with each panel in its own HTML partial.
 We'll then specify in our main Angular module (`app.js`) that our application should display the `queryForm` partial when the URL includes `/find` and the `addForm` partial for all other URLs.

 Let's go ahead and extract the 'Add Form' code that previously found in our `index.html` file and paste it into the `addForm.html` file of our `partials` folder.

 <pre><code class="language-markup">
 &lt;!-- addForm.html --&gt;